millecker/senti-storm/README.md

 You can simply build with:
 > `ant jar`

-You can simply run *SentiStorm* with:
+You can run *SentiStorm* with:
 > `ant run`

+You can use the Twitter live stream with the Streaming API credentials:
+> `ant run -DconsumerKey=XXXX -DconsumerSecret=XXXX -DaccessToken=XXXX  -DaccessTokenSecret=XXXX`

 ## References